Camping Gear

 Sleeping Pad-I can confidently say that I have found the absolute best sleeping pad for side sleepers, and its the Big Agnes Boundary Deluxe Insulated Sleeping Pad.
 I can sleep on my side without my hip bones ever touching the ground, and ever since I found it I sleep so well outdoors.
 To add extra insulation and help prevent my inflatable pad from getting punctured, I pair it with a Therm-a-rest pad.

 Camp Chairs-Ok I have two options here depending on your vibe.
-We love bringing our Kelty Loveseat because its cozy to snuggle with the pups in.
+Right now I’m sitting in my favorite, the REI Flexlite Camp Dreamer Chair.
+It has a high back which makes it so comfortable!
+We also love bringing our Kelty Loveseat because its cozy to snuggle with the pups in.
 The only downside, which isn’t really a downside, just a preference, is that they sit pretty low to the ground and two adults sitting in it together are really close for things like eating.
-Our other alternative is bringing two of these Coleman camp chairs.

 Lanterns-I’m going to preface this by saying we are a little bit lantern obsessed.
 We love the ambience they create and they look so cool when the light is low.
 Some of our favorite camping lanterns are from Barebones, and they include the Railroad Lantern, Forest Lantern, Outpost Lantern, Edison Mini Lantern, and Beacon Hanging Light.
 They’re all so beautiful.
-Granted, these are all on the speedy side.
+Granted, these are all on the spendy side.
 If you’re going for more of a minimal style, we like using this Goal Zero Crush Light Lantern for lighting inside of our tent.
 It’s super light weight, so it’s perfect to hang from the roof of the tent without weighing it down.
 It also fully collapses to save space.
-We also own this simple Coleman Lantern that works great to light the campsite.
+We also love our Biolite Luci Solar String Lights.
+They create such a fun vibe at camp and power themselves with their power hub.

 Hammock-This one is totally optional and only relevant if you’re camping somewhere with sturdy trees, but we love bringing our Eno hammock.
 It’s just fun and relaxing to hang out in and read a book.